 Amyloid deposits may damage your peripheral nerves (nerves outside your spinal cord and brain).
 With amyloidosis affecting your nerves, you may experience:

-Amyloidosis may also affect your other organs like your skin, lungs and spleen.
-If you experience any of these symptoms of amyloidosis persistently, see your doctor.
+Amyloidosis may also affect other organs like your skin, lungs and spleen.
+If you experience any symptoms of amyloidosis persistently, see your doctor.

 Potential amyloidosis complications depend on the organs affected by amyloid deposits.
 Amyloidosis can cause severe damage to your: